pedroramaciotti/HINPy/README.md

 - Create GNN recommendations

 ### Installation
-After you download the project execute:
+After you download the project, execute:

 - `pip install .`

 in the parent folder.
-Equivalently just run:
+Equivalently, you can just execute:

 - `pip install git+https://github.com/pedroramaciott/HINPy`